docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 ********
 Type: ``Array``

-For :ref:`ListItem` objects only.
-When the parent is a multi-column :ref:`ListBox`, the :ref:`ListItem.text <controlobj-text>` and :ref:`ListItem.image <controlobj-image>` values describe the label in the first column, and this specifies additional labels for that row in the remaining columns.
+For :ref:`listitem` objects only.
+When the parent is a multi-column :ref:`control-type-listbox`, the :ref:`ListItem.text <controlobj-text>` and :ref:`ListItem.image <controlobj-image>` values describe the label in the first column, and this specifies additional labels for that row in the remaining columns.